 Do your windows frost up in the wintertime?
 Wash them with a solution of 1/2 cup rubbing alcohol to 1 quart (1 liter) water to prevent the frost.
 Polish the windows with newspaper after you wash them to make them shine.

 Wouldn’t you rather be inside savoring your morning coffee a little longer instead of scrape, scrape, scraping frost off your car windows?
 Fill a spray bottle with rubbing alcohol and spritz the car glass.
 You’ll be able to wipe the frost right off.
 Add this secret ingredient to defrost the windshield in less than a minute.

 Did you get ink on your favorite shirt or dress?
 Try soaking the spot in rubbing alcohol for a few minutes before putting the garment in the wash.

 Did your little angel just decide to decorate your countertop with a permanent marker?
-Don’t worry, most countertops are made of a nonpermeable material such as plastic laminate or marble.
+Don’t worry because most countertops are made of a non-permeable material such as plastic laminate or marble.
 Rubbing alcohol will dissolve the marker back to a liquid state so you can wipe it right off.

 Ticks hate the taste of rubbing alcohol as much as they love the taste of your dog.
 Before you pull a tick off Fido, dab the critter with rubbing alcohol to make it loosen its grip.
 Then grab the tick as close to the dog’s skin as you can and pull it straight out.
 Dab again with alcohol to disinfect the wound.
 This works on people, too.
 Follow this step-by-step guide on what to do when bitten by a tick.

 The next time you see fruit flies hovering in the kitchen, get out a fine-misting spray bottle and fill it with rubbing alcohol.
 Spraying the little flies knocks them out and makes them fall to the floor, where you can sweep them up.
 The alcohol is less effective than insecticide, but it’s a lot safer than spraying poison around your kitchen.

 Just reach into the medicine cabinet the next time you need to clean chrome bathroom fixtures.
 Because it quickly evaporates upon contact with surfaces, it cleans and disinfects chrome, stainless steel, and glass without streaking, according to Carol Smith, the owner of Hire A Maid.
 Pour some rubbing alcohol straight from the bottle onto a soft, absorbent cloth and the fixtures.
-No need to rinse — the alcohol just evaporates.
-It does a great job of making chrome sparkle, plus it will kill any germs in its path.
+No need to rinse since the alcohol evaporates.